codecowboydotio/codecowboy/content/development/svelte.md

 # High level overview
+My app does two things:

+1. It can perform a GET request and display the result
+2. It can perform a POST request and display the result

+I find this very useful when I am developing services that are abstracted away in AWS, or some other remote framework and I want to check to see if something is working end to end during the development process.

 # Install the environment
 First I need to create a project directory and then run through some generic project starter questions.